 Managing remote workers requires finesse from employers, as companies face unique challenges when employees are not together in a physical office.
 However, with a solid plan and effective communication, businesses with remote workers can overcome these obstacles.

-"There are challenges for small businesses, but they aren't insurmountable," Moe Vela, a board member for TransparentBusiness, told Business News Daily.
-"Business owners have to keep the office cohesion intact, create a collaborative environment that's effective, prevent employee burnout, and have accountability and transparency."
+“There are challenges for small businesses, but they aren’t insurmountable,” Moe Vela, a board member at TransparentBusiness, said.
+“Business owners have to keep the office cohesion intact, create a collaborative environment that’s effective, prevent employee burnout, and have accountability and transparency.”
 [Read related article: Communication Technology and Inclusion Will Shape the Future of Remote Work]

 Successful managers can identify the strengths, weaknesses and needs of the individuals who work for them.
 They then leverage that information to nurture and motivate each individual employee.
 That same insight and management style must be applied to how they work remotely.